jorgefz/Lince/docs/tutorial/link_lince_premake.md

-# Create a project with Lince and Premake
+# Create a Lince project with Premake

-To create a new project with Premake:
+To create a new application that uses Lince with Premake:

 ### 1. Create a new folder where your project will be located